-- 1. Select the column to the right of the last column to freeze. - 2.
-From the Format menu, choose Column > Freeze Pane, or right-click the column and choose Freeze Pane from the right-click menu.
+- 1. Select the column to the right of the last column to freeze. - From the I/O Attribute Editor > Format menu, choose Column > Freeze Pane.

-To unfreeze one or more frozen columns, from the Format menu, choose Column > Unfreeze Pane, or right-click any column header and choose Unfreeze Pane from the right-click menu.
+To unfreeze one or more frozen columns, from the Format menu choose Column > Unfreeze Pane, or right-click any column header and choose Unfreeze Pane from the right-click menu.
 All frozen columns are unfrozen.